Of course they do! Cancer treatment is a business after all!

 Like I said, I have no idea if this will work.

-But I’d like the opportunity to try.
+But I’d like the opportunity

 Thanks SO MUCH for your time and consideration.